NanKu257/Rag_literature/README.md

 Below are the steps to set up the environment, prepare your data, and download the necessary models to begin using or improving the Rag_literature project.

 # Environment Setup
 conda create -n rag_literature python==3.10
 conda activate rag_literature
 pip install -r requirements.txt

 # Data Preparation
 Gather the enzyme kinetics literature you intend to analyze and place it in a designated folder.

 Note: I use "pmid" to refer to the literature, but you can adjust it in the code

 # Model Downloads
 ollama pull llama2:7b
 ollama pull nomic-embed-text

 Note: Different models may yield varying outputs, so consider experimenting with alternatives to find the best fit for your data.

 # Starting the Project
 Launch the Notebook:

 With your environment set up and data prepared, open the rag_literature.ipynb Jupyter notebook to begin experimenting with the RAG technology.

-Follow the Notebook Instructions:

 The notebook contains detailed steps on how to process your literature data using the downloaded models.
 Follow these instructions carefully to achieve the best results.

 # Contribution
 If you're interested in contributing to the improvement of this project, please feel free to make suggestions, submit pull requests, or open issues on our GitHub repository.
 Your input is invaluable in making Rag_literature a robust tool for scientific research.